Walter L. Weaver

-Walter Lowrie Weaver (April 1, 1851 – May 26, 1909) was an American lawyer and politician who served two terms as a U.S. Representative from Ohio from 1897 to 1901.
+Walter Lowrie Weaver (April 1, 1851 – May 26, 1909) was an American lawyer and politician who served two terms as a U.S. representative from Ohio from 1897 to 1901.

 Biography

 Born in Montgomery County, Ohio, Weaver attended the public schools and Monroe Academy, and was graduated from Wittenberg College, Springfield, Ohio, in 1870.

+Early career

 He studied law and was admitted to the bar in 1872 and commenced practice in Springfield, Ohio.
 Weaver was elected prosecuting attorney of Clark County in 1874, 1880, 1882, and 1885.

+Congress

 Weaver was elected as a Republican to the Fifty-fifth and Fifty-sixth Congresses (March 4, 1897 – March 3, 1901).
 He served as chairman of the Committee on Elections No. 2 (Fifty-sixth Congress).

 He was an unsuccessful candidate for renomination in 1900.

+Later career

 After leaving Congress, he was appointed associate justice Choctaw-Chickasaw citizens' court at McAlester, Oklahoma, in 1902.
 He returned to Springfield, Ohio, in 1904 and resumed the practice of law.

+Death and burial

 He died in Springfield, Ohio, May 26, 1909 and was buried in Ferncliff Cemetery.